Gbyte Logo

 Table of contents

-Apple Support Document notes, “If you already set up your device, you need to erase all of its content before you can use these steps to restore from your backup.”
+Apple Support reminds users: “If you already set up your device, you need to erase all of its content before you can restore from your backup.”

 Quick Takeaways